veronicatesei/hcl-universal-orchestrator-chart/README.md

     uno.authentication.oidc.clientId: uno-service
     uno.authentication.oidc.credentialSecret: put_oidc_secret_here
     uno.authentication.oidc.tlsVerification: required
-    uno.authentication.oidc.

-To connect your HCL Universal Orchestrator deployment to your OIDC provider when using custom certificates, you must assign the custom certificate value as a secret to the following parameter:

- uno.config.certificates.additionalCASecrets: Specify the secret.

 To make sure HCL Universal Orchestrator tusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

-3a\.
-Enablement of the UnoAIPilot.
-You can enable UnoAIPilot by configuring the values.yaml deployment file as follows:

-		global.enableUnoAIPilot: true
+    uno.config.certificates.additionalCASecrets: certificatesecret

 4. Deploy the instance by running the following command:

         helm install -f values.yaml <uno_release_name> <repo_name>/hcl-uno-chart -n <uno_namespace>

-Configuring the optional product components:

-.
-Enablement of the UnoAIPilot.
-You can enable UnoAIPilot by configuring the values.yaml deployment file as follows:

-		global.enableUnoAIPilot: true

  where
    <uno_release_name> is the deployment name of the instance.

 **TIP:** Use a short name or acronym when specifying this value to ensure it is readable.

 The following are some useful Helm commands: